MaikelVos/festifactApi/README.md

-# MDODAPI
+# Festifact
-Welcome to the API of the application Minder Drank of Drugs (MDOD).
+Welcome to the API of the application festifact.

-## Endpoints
-All the endpoints of this API are documented on [SwaggerHub](https://app.swaggerhub.com/apis/NiekFlipse97/MDOD/1.0.0#/).